lukaM19/Chess/README.md

 * SWITCH LANGUAGES??

 # Known Bugs
-* the file and rank indexes get obstructed by piece drawings, if pieces are moved outside of board boundaries
+* <s>the file and rank indexes get obstructed by piece drawings, if pieces are moved outside of board boundaries </s>
 * Need to at an additional check for validity of Custom Fen

 # **Resources**